Dedicated to Niels Bohr

 However, it is easy to realize that the reduced mass is essentially the electron mass (since )

-with and a positive integer.
+a positive integer.

 Remark: and are the Planck constant and the reduced Planck constant, respectively.